 Let’s take a look at some of the common myths about a child in a family going through a divorce and how school counselors can dispel them.

-Myth: Since many marriages end in divorce, it is no longer
+Myth: Since many marriages end in divorce, it is no longer stigmatized in schools.

 This statement is both true and untrue depending on the group.
 Children in divorced families are less likely to be viewed in a negative light by their peers, but researchers have found that teachers and other school personnel may demonstrate bias against children in divorced families without even realizing it.
 This bias can impact expectations about a child’s academic, social, and emotional functioning.